adityadua24/robopy/eval/README.md

 -----------------
 ##### Instructions

-Each of these capability evaluation scripts, except eval_graphics_vtk_ipy.py, can be run from a command shell (terminal window) using Python 3 as:
+Each of these capability evaluation scripts, except eval_display_list_ipv.py and eval_graphics_vtk_ipy.py, can be run from a command shell (terminal window) using Python 3 as:

 >$ python3 _scriptfile_

+The eval_display_list_ipv.py can only be run in a Jupyter notebooks.
+See the Jupyter notebooks sample ./notebooks/dListIPV/dListIPV.ipynb.

 The eval_graphics_vtk_ipy.py script must be run using IPython in a Jupyter qtconsole as: